Skip to main content

 Beads was built with these principles:

-1. Git as source of truth - Issues sync via JSONL files, enabling collaboration across branches
+1. Dolt as source of truth - Issues stored in a version-controlled SQL database (Dolt), enabling collaboration via Dolt-native replication

 2. AI-native workflows - Hash-based IDs, JSON output, dependency-aware execution

-3. Local-first operation - SQLite database for fast queries, background sync
+3. Local-first operation - Dolt database for fast queries, background sync

 4. Declarative workflows - Formulas define repeatable patterns